 February marks the 6th month of blogging.
 I love blogging and loved that I learned so many things during my first 6 months blogging.
 It has not been an easy journey, but nothing in life is easy.
 This is essentially an update on my blogging journey to give beginners a realistic, non-hyperbolic view of what is going blogging really is in 2021.

 If you haven’t read my first 3 months blogging post, then I’d recommend it.

 Also, let me clarify that I am not fully starting as a complete beginner.
 I had an interest in blogging since I was 16-17 and still in high school.
 I managed a whole Wattpad account which helped my last-minute writing skills.
 To add, I also am a natural writer and have always been into social media, blogging, and making content online.
 I am a Zillennial (Gen Z+ Millennial), I grew up on the Internet and have had a Pinterest account since the waiting list days.
 Finally, I am a Mass Communication major, focusing on social media marketing.
-SO, I know a lot; just work on the behind-the-scenes part of all of this.
+SO, I know a lot; I just work on the behind-the-scenes part of all of this.

 6 Months Blogging Update: